Internationale Fachmesse für Sportartikel und Sportmode

 ISPO (originally Internationale Fachmesse für Sportartikel und Sportmode) is an international platform for the sporting goods and sports fashion industry.
-Founded in 1970 in Munich, Germany, ISPO has developed a global network connecting manufacturers, brands, retailers, startups, athletes, solution providers, and media across the sports business.
+Founded in 1970 in Munich, Germany, ISPO has developed a global network connecting manufacturers, brands, retailers, startups, athletes and media across the sports business.

 The core event, ISPO Munich, takes place annually in Munich.
 The event gathers over 80,000 industry professionals from more than 120 countries annually, featuring exhibitions, awards, and conferences.
 In addition to ISPO Munich, regional trade fairs such as ISPO Beijing and ISPO Shanghai serve the Asian markets.

 Over time, ISPO has expanded its scope to include innovation, awards, and knowledge formats related to sustainability, fashion, technology, and health in sport.

 History (1970–2024)

 1970s: Foundations and Innovation

 ISPO Munich, was established in 1970 by Messe München GmbH in Munich, Germany.
 The inaugural event in 1970 welcomed 816 exhibitors from 25 countries and attracted 10,777 trade visitors, with live coverage by ZDF.
 Due to its immediate success, the 1971 edition was extended to four days, featuring 100,000 products and introducing a dedicated textile center for sports fashion.
 Between 1972 and 1978, ISPO gained the nickname “Olympic trade show,” aligning with the Munich Olympic Games and drawing attention with attractions like an artificial ice rink and ski slope.
 A major milestone came in 1975 with the launch of the ISPO Symposium.